New Frontiers in Research Fund — Special Calls Stream

 grant_single_labels|admissibility

-- Teams must include at least two individuals, with a nominated principal investigator (NPI) and either a co-principal investigator (co-PI) or a co-applicant.
+- Project proposals must be submitted by research teams composed of at least two individuals, including a nominated principal investigator and a co-principal investigator or a co-applicant.

-- At least one team member must be an expert in social, economic, or socio-economic research and/or implementation science among the principal investigators (NPI or co-PI).
+- All project teams must include at least one expert in social, economic, or socio-economic research and/or implementation science among the principal investigators to reflect the socio-economic framework and goals of the UN Roadmap.

-- Research teams are expected to include international members, with a strong encouragement to include members from lower-middle or lower-income countries unless the project uniquely addresses a Canadian context.
+- International team members are encouraged, especially from lower-middle or lower-income countries, unless the project addresses a unique Canadian context.

-- Individuals can participate in only one application to this competition as either an NPI, co-PI or co-applicant, but can participate in multiple applications as collaborators.
+- Each individual can only participate in one application as an NPI, co-PI, or co-applicant, but collaborators are exempt from this restriction.

 grant_eligibility_criteria|who_cannot_apply